Greenpoint Restaurants

 18 Bedford Ave., Greenpoint

-While Five Leaves is tucked into a particularly cute corner of Brooklyn, it mimics the café culture of Paris with really good results.
-The tables outside are packed, no matter how cold it is, with friends sipping wine or coffee and splitting orders of perfectly crispy fries.
+While Five Leaves is tucked into a particularly cute corner of Brooklyn, it mimics the café culture of Paris: The tables outside are packed, no matter how cold it is, with friends sipping wine or coffee and splitting orders of perfectly crispy fries.
 This is not a get-in, get-out kind of place—you’re here for the long run.
-Get the spicy coconut broth mussels and finish with the rose water Pavlova.
-We also like to drop in alone for an affogato at the bar—the most perfectly creamy caffeinated snack to tide you over until dinner.
+Get something like spicy coconut broth mussels and finish with the rose water Pavlova.
+We also like to drop in alone for an affogato at the bar—the most perfectly creamy caffeinated treat to tide you over until dinner.

 Glasserie